Jack Ryan (character): The Cardinal of the Kremlin (1986)

-Clear and Present Danger (1989)
+Clear and Present Danger (1988)

-Ryan (portrayed by Harrison Ford in the film adaptation) is promoted to acting Deputy Director of Intelligence when Greer is hospitalized with cancer.
+Ryan (portrayed by Harrison Ford in the film adaptation) is promoted to acting deputy director of Intelligence when Greer is hospitalized with cancer.
 He realizes he is being kept in the dark about covert CIA operations to disrupt the illegal drug trade in Colombia, which involves inserting light infantry troops of Hispanic descent, intercepting drug flights, and surveillance of drug cartel management.
 When the American troops are later betrayed to avoid the political fallout, Ryan works with the FBI to rescue them.
 He also meets CIA operative John Clark, with whom he would become friends.

 The Sum of All Fears (1991)

 Ryan (portrayed by Ben Affleck in the film adaptation) becomes Deputy Director of the Central Intelligence Agency.
 His career is jeopardized when J. Robert Fowler becomes President and his lover Elizabeth Elliott becomes National Security Advisor.
 They not only deny Ryan any credit for an innovative Middle East peace plan, but also panic when Palestinian and former East German terrorists detonate a nuclear bomb in Denver during the Super Bowl and nearly plunge the world into a Soviet-American nuclear war.
 Ryan defuses the nuclear crisis by commandeering the Moscow-Washington hotline and convincing the Soviet leader that the crisis is a setup.
-He then refuses to confirm Fowler's order to launch a nuclear missile at Qom, where the Iranian ayatollah lives.
+He then refuses to confirm Fowler's order to launch a nuclear missile at Qom, where the Iranian Ayatollah Mahmoud Haji Daryaei lives.
 After Fowler resigns, Ryan retires from the CIA.